|Origins||Settled by Charles Lee in 1804 and annexed in 1863|

 In the year 1863 Bridgeport became an official Chicago neighborhood.
 The Germans had settled in larger numbers by the mid-1860s and the Irish objected to this which caused feuds between the two types of residents.
 In the year 1865 much of the meat packing industry left Bridgeport and moved to the new Union Stock Yards that opened just south of 39th Street (Pershing Avenue) in the bordering community of Lake Township (now called Back of The Yards since 1889).
 This brought a major influx of more migration to Bridgeport that included more Irish and Germans, Swedish, Czech and Bohemian immigrants.
 Many of the newly arrived workers were impoverished which brought Bridgeport a slew of lower income classes.

 Some of the older gang members of Lake Township grew older and moved to Bridgeport and became active in politics or held other government positions such as being police officers.
-The gangs that roamed Bridgeport from the Back of The Yards were gangs like: Bearfoots, Hamburgs, Old Rose Athletic Club, Shielders, Dukies and Hickory Street.
+The gangs that roamed Bridgeport and the Back of The Yards were gangs like: Bearfoots, Hamburgs, Old Rose Athletic Club, Shielders, Dukies and Hickory Street.
 Between the gangs and the politics in this neighborhood gave rise to some of Chicago’s most corrupt politicians that worked hand and hand with Irish organized crime.

 By the year 1933 the strong foothold Bridgeport men had in Chicago politics led to the electing of Edward Joseph Kelly (pictured) as Mayor of Chicago who hailed from Bridgeport.
 Kelly was Mayor until 1947 then Martin Kennelly (pictured) was Mayor from 1947 to 1955, also from Bridgeport, then came Richard J. Daley (pictured) from 1955-1976, then Michael Bilandic (pictured) from 1977 to 1979.
 The Bridgeport Mayors’ legacy continued in 1989 when Richard M. Daley (pictured) became Mayor until 2011.
 These mayors were said to have all dabbled in corruption especially Richard J. Daley that had ties to organized crime.